wp-plugins/rs-members/readme.txt

 1. Downlaod latest version of this plugin.
 2. Unzip this pluign to your computer.
 3. Uplaod the / rs-members directory to the wp-content/pluigns/ directory of your site.
-4. Activate the plugin through the “plugins” menu in wordpress.
+4. Activate the plugin through the plugins menu in wordpress.
 For your more questions please viste our site

 == Frequently Asked Questions ==